ZeeshanAhmedDev/OnlineQuizManagementSystem/README.md

 2. Set up your Java environment as demonstrated in the video tutorial available at [this link](https://www.youtube.com/watch?v=fbyobdxDQno).
 3. Run the application within VS Code to start utilizing its features.

+##To deploy the application:

+1. Open a command prompt as administrator.

+2. Navigate to the project directory.

+3. Run `docker-compose build` to build Docker containers.

+4. Start the application with `docker-compose up`.

+5. Ensure ports 8080 and 3306 are free.

+6. Access the app at `http://localhost:8080/`.

 ## Architecture

 The web application's architecture is structured as a Monolithic and Three-Tier (Three-Layer) Architecture.
 In this hierarchical structure, each layer communicates directly with the layer above or below it.
 The system comprises the following components: